-With respect to sustainability, GTR adheres to The Go-Ahead Group Limited's Sustainable Procurement Charter.
+With respect to sustainability, GTR adheres to The Go-Ahead Group's ISO 20400 accredited Sustainable Procurement Charter | The Go-Ahead Group.

 9) Copyright

 Suppliers are not permitted to use GTR's name, logo, or trademarks, except where required by an applicable law or otherwise permitted by a contract.
 Suppliers and prospective suppliers are not permitted to use the name, logo, or trademarks of any member entity of GTR, or to make any public announcements or disclosures in relation to the subject matter of their contract, or their dealings with GTR, without prior written consent.